chrivand/amp-mssp-events-to-snow/README.md

 5. Click on **UPDATE** and fill in the CTR (SecureX threat response) keys.

 6. You will also need to set an [outbound REST web service in ServiceNow](https://docs.servicenow.com/bundle/paris-application-development/page/integrate/outbound-rest/concept/c_OutboundRESTWebService.html).
 This can be done using the 2 extra **incident work notes** that have been added by the second workflow.
 The second ServiceNow incident worknote will contain a JSON object (shown below) that needs to be send as request body to SecureX using a REST POST method.
-The needed URL for this is put in the third  ServiceNow worknote.
+The needed relative URL path for this is put in the third  ServiceNow worknote.
+You will need to create an OAuth profile using the SecureX API credentials that you have created earlier.
 The JSON object as shown below is just missing the `snow-incident-id` which will be added by a ServiceNow script before the POST request is sent.

 ```
 {